-What are the different order types available on Zerodha and how are they executed?
+What are the different order types available on Kite and how are they executed?

-An order type signifies the nature of instruction you give to your stockbroker to execute your transaction.
+An order type signifies the nature of instruction given to a stockbroker to execute transactions.
 The following order types are available on Kite:

-- Market - A market order is an order to buy or sell scrips at the current best available price.
+- Market: A market order is an instruction to buy or sell shares at the current best available price.
 To learn more, see What are limit and market orders?

-- Limit - A limit order is an order to buy or sell scrips at a specified price.
-When you are buying, you instruct your broker not to go higher than the specified price.
-And when you are selling you instruct your broker not to sell below your specified price.
+- Limit: A limit order is an instruction to buy or sell shares at a specified price.
+The broker is instructed not to go higher or lower than the specified price.
+To learn more, see What are limit and market orders?

-In spite of placing an AMO or pre-market order, there is no guarantee that your order will get executed.
+Despite placing an AMO or pre-market order, an order is not guaranteed to be executed.
 This is the same across all brokers.